rust-lang-ua/learn_rust_together/post/eng/_unreferenced_types_in_rust_unpublished.md

-# Unreferenced Types in Rust
+# Don't utter his name: unreferenced Types in Rust

 **Did you know that you cant name all types which exists in Rust?**